galaxyproject/training-material/topics/statistics/tutorials/clustering_machinelearning/tutorial.md

 >    ![data](images/Hierarchical_iris.png "Iris data hierarchical clustering")

 We will apply hierarchical clustering to iris dataset to find clusters based on two features (of flowers) - sepal length and width.
+Hint: Please find the `Numeric Clustering` tool in `Statistics` tool section.

 > ### {% icon hands_on %} Hands-on: Hierarchical clustering
 >